langgenius/dify-docs/en/advanced/datasets/sync-from-notion.md

 ### Authorization verification

-1. When creating a knowledge, select the data source, click **Sync from Notion--Go to connect**, and complete the authorization verification according to the prompt.
+1. When creating a knowledge base, select the data source, click **Sync from Notion--Go to connect**, and complete the authorization verification according to the prompt.
 2. You can also: click **Settings--Data Sources--Add a Data Source**, click Notion Source **Connect** to complete authorization verification.

 <figure><img src="../../.gitbook/assets/notion-connect.png" alt=""><figcaption><p>Connect Notion</p></figcaption></figure>